Showing posts with label happiness. Show all posts

 ‘We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.’

-Since the vernal equinox passed a moment ago, I think it’s okay to look to an event coming in late spring.
+Since the vernal equinox passed a minute ago, I think it’s okay to look to an event coming in late spring.
 This is far outside my orbit, but Arizona Lodge of Research 1 will host a discussion at its quarterly stated meeting on June 10 that’ll be very timely, with the Declaration of Independence’s 250th anniversary only several weeks afterward.

 W. Ted Cross

-At this meeting, Past Master Ted Cross will discuss “What the Founders Meant by Happiness: A Journey Through Virtue and Character,” which will connect with the course, created with the National Constitution Center, he teaches at Arizona State University.
+This will connect with the course, created with the National Constitution Center, he teaches at Arizona State University.
 This class, available free of charge online, is a “guided exploration of happiness, virtue, and democracy,” says ASU, describing the subject thusly:

 ASU